FORESTIST

 : A separate title page should be submitted with all submissions and this page should include:

-- Acknowledgment of the individuals who contributed to the preparation of the manuscript but who do not fulfil the authorship criteria.
+• Acknowledgment of the individuals who contributed to the preparation of the manuscript but who do not fulfill the authorship criteria.

-• Research highlights: One or two closing sentences with most relevant findings and implications.
+• Research Highlights: Conclude with one or two sentences highlighting the most relevant findings and their implications.

-Keywords: Each submission must be accompanied by a minimum of four to a maximum of six keywords for subject indexing.
+Keywords: Each submission must be accompanied by a minimum of three to a maximum of five keywords for subject indexing at the end of the abstract.
 The keywords should be listed in full without abbreviations.
-The authors should not use the same words as the manuscript title.

 Manuscript Types